Live chat by BoldChat

 Some super waters not only come with nutrient additions but contain soluble fiber, fruit essence, caffeine, and believe it or not, oxygen.
 Savvy marketers have picked up on the need for low-calorie beverages and have developed fitness waters to help us meet our fluid requirements.

 The real question is...are fitness waters any better than plain water?
 And the simple answer is, only if they help you drink up.
 Otherwise, plain water is just fine.
 Most of the fitness waters are low in calories and pose little threat to the daily caloric intake or eating plan.
 If you enjoy drinking them and they help you meet your fluid needs, enjoy one or two per day.
-For best selection, read the label or check out the following chart of the most popular fitness waters on the market.
+For the best selection, read the label or check out the following chart of the most popular fitness waters on the market.

 You can satisfy approximately half of your fluid requirements with beverages other than water, such as low-fat milk, coffee, caffeine-free tea, 100% juice, sports drinks, or sparkling water.
 Not only can drinking these beverages satisfy your fluid needs, so can water-rich foods and fluids such as soup, fruits, and vegetables.
 The additional benefit of eating water-rich foods is all the fiber, vitamins, and minerals they provide, which will not only quench thirst but also keep you feeling full.